its-sarin/WordListBuilder/README.md

 # WordListBuilder
-A tool that builds custom wordlists using unique words from a source PDF document
+A tool that builds custom wordlists using unique words from a source PDF document.
+The built wordlist is automatically sorted by appearance frequency.

 ## Install: